-These raisin flapjacks are soft, chewy and perfectly sweet.
-If you like quick and easy desserts with no fuss and simple ingredients then you're going to LOVE this recipe!
+If you like quick and easy desserts with no fuss and simple ingredients, then you're going to LOVE these raisin flapjacks!
+They're soft, chewy and packed with flavour, with juicy raisins in every bite!

-- Oats: Oats are the main ingredient for flapjacks.
-There are many different varieties of oats available to buy but the ones you need for this recipe are porridge oats or rolled oats.
-Avoid jumbo oats and instant oats as they won't give the chewy texture we're after here!
+- Oats: Oats are the main ingredient for this recipe.
+There are many different varieties of oats available to buy but the ones you need for these flapjacks are porridge oats or rolled oats.
+Avoid jumbo oats and instant oats as they won't provide the chewy texture we're after!

-- Sugar: For sweetness but also for moisture.
+- Sugar: For sweetness and a little extra moisture.
 Nobody likes a dry flapjack!
-I always use soft light brown sugar but caster sugar and dark brown sugar will work if you don't mind a slightly different flavour.
+I always use soft light brown sugar but caster sugar or dark brown sugar will work if you don't mind a slightly different flavour.

 - Golden syrup: Alongside the butter, golden syrup acts as a binding ingredient and adds extra sweetness.
-I found 2 tablespoons to be the perfect amount to give the flapjacks that classic syrupy flavour without making them too sticky.
+I found 2 tablespoons to be the perfect amount to give them that classic syrupy flavour without making them too sticky.
+If you don't have any, check out my post on golden syrup substitutes.

-- Raisins: The star of the show, raisins!
-These add natural sweetness and chewy texture as well as a cheeky boost of fiber!
+- Raisins: The star of the show!
+These add natural sweetness and chewy texture as well as a little boost of fibre!
 I used Sunny raisins.

-- Cinnamon: This is optional but tastes delicious alongside the raisins.
+- Cinnamon: This is optional but it tastes delicious alongside the raisins.
+I have a whole list of flapjack mix-in ideas if you'd like more inspo!

-- Baking paper: Prevents sticking and makes it easy to remove the flapjacks from the tin.
+- Baking paper: Prevents sticking and makes it easy to remove the flapjack from the tin.

-- Bowls and utensils: You'll need a large mixing bowl, a small heatproof bowl, a wooden spoon, a teaspoon and a sharp knife.
+- Bowls and utensils: You'll need a large mixing bowl, a wooden spoon, a teaspoon and a sharp knife.
 A rubber spatula is also useful for pressing the mixture into the tin, although it isn't essential.

 Got everything ready?
 Let's get baking!

 Step 1: First, preheat your oven to 180℃ (160℃ for fan ovens) and line an 8x8-inch baking tin with baking paper.
-For easy removal later, leave a bit of baking paper hanging over each edge.
+For easy removal later, leave a bit of baking paper hanging over the edges.

-Step 5: Bake your flapjacks for about 20 minutes, until the edges are golden brown.
-The middle will look a bit wobbly when you take them out of the oven but it will firm up as it cools.
-This is the key to a chewy flapjack so resist the urge to keep baking if the edges are golden.
+Step 6: Bake your fruity flapjack for about 18-20 minutes, until the edges are golden brown.
+The middle will look a bit wobbly when you take it out of the oven but it will firm up as it cools.
+Resist the urge to keep baking at this point, otherwise you'll end up with hard flapjacks.

-Step 6: Let the flapjacks cool in the tin for about 5 minutes, score lines where you plan to cut them then leave them to cool completely in the tin.
-Scoring them will make cutting them into slices easier later on and will help to prevent crumbling.
+Step 7: Let the flapjack cool in the tin for about 5 minutes, then score lines where you plan to cut it later (this will help you get cleaner flapjack slices).
+Then leave to cool completely in the tin.

-Step 7: Once your flapjacks have cooled, remove them from the tin and cut them into slices using your score lines as a guide.
+Step 8: Once your flapjack has cooled, remove it from the tin and cut it into slices using your score lines as a guide.

-- Porridge oats or rolled oats will give your flapjacks the best texture.
+- Porridge oats or rolled oats will give your fruity flapjacks the best texture and structure.
 Try to use these if you can.

-- For gooey flapjacks, add an extra tablespoon of golden syrup.
+- For more gooey flapjacks, add an extra tablespoon or two of golden syrup.

-Raisin flapjacks will stay fresh for about a week if you keep them in an airtight container in the fridge.
-Keeping them cool helps maintain their chewy texture.
+These will keep well for about a week if you store them in an airtight container in the fridge (keeping them cool helps maintain their chewy texture).
+Bring to room temperature about 15-30 minutes before serving.

 Yes, you can freeze these flapjacks.
 Place them in an airtight container or freezer bag and freeze them for up to 3 months.
 If you're stacking them, you can separate them with squares of baking paper to stop them from sticking together.
-When you're ready to eat them, you can defrost them in the fridge overnight or at room temperature for an hour or two.
+For more info on freezing and defrosting, check out my How To Freeze Flapjacks post.

 Yes, this recipe will work with most dried fruits.
 If you're feeling fancy, give my cranberry flapjacks a go!